CE marking

 Creation of the CE marking

 The manufacturer shall affix the CE marking to all construction products for which he has drawn up a declaration of performance in accordance with Articles 4 and 6 of Regulation (EU) No 305/2011.
-A declaration of performance is required if the construction product is covered by a harmonized European standard (hEN) or if a European Technical Assessment (ETA) has been issued for this product.
+A declaration of performance is required if the construction product is covered by a harmonised European standard (hEN) or if a European Technical Assessment (ETA) has been issued for this product.

 Download links: